 I have also used dried orange segments, as I like to put my food dehydrator to multiple uses!
 If you like to dry your own fruit this is a good option.

-And I tried the recipe by replacing half the butter with olive oil when making the dough itself.
+And I tried the recipe by replacing half the butter with light olive oil when making the dough itself.
 It did not make a significant change in the overall flavor profile.

 When you eat a piece of stollen, the first thing to hit your palate is that buttery sugary coating that tricks you into a feeling of eating something that is a lot more sugary and buttery than what the item is as a whole.
 Because the coating encompasses a dough that uses much less sugar than other rich cakes.